Cross Bones Style: Release and reception

 In 2008, the song was included in Pitchfork's The Pitchfork 500.
 In 2010, it was ranked at number 129 in Pitchfork's "The Top 200 Tracks of the 1990s."
 In 2022, Pitchfork listed it at number 203 on their list of "The 250 Best Songs of the 1990s", writing, "You could spend a lifetime trying to detangle the spell cast by "Cross Bones Style", with its twilit guitars and peppy percussion that never quite falls in step with Chan Marshall's voice.
 Her vocals are doubled—weary yet hopeful, meditative and pleading—like a rope that braids and frays."
+Far Out named it the second best Cat Power song in 2025, with Andrew Clayman calling it "dreamlike and hypnotic, with a haunting chorus that hints at mighty Cat Power feats still to come."

 In 2006, the music video was ranked at number 44 in Stylus' "Top 100 Music Videos of All Time" list.